luyadev/luya/docs/guide/ngrest-activewindow.md

 ...
 ```

-## Existing reusable ActiveWindows
+## Existing reusable Active Windows

-The admin UI of LUYA provides some basic reusable ActiveWindows which you can reuse and use out of the box.
+The admin UI of LUYA provides some basic reusable Active Windows which you can reuse and use out of the box.
 Just attach them to your NgRest config with the given configuration.
-Take a look at the API reference for more details in how to attach the specific ActiveWindow.
+Take a look at the API reference for more details in how to attach the specific Active Window.

 |Class|Description
 |--|--|